-AUM coverage (A) Specific guidelines on climate change [Dropdown list] (1) for all of our AUM (2) for a majority of our AUM (3) for a minority of our AUM (B) Specific guidelines on human rights [As above] (C) Specific guidelines on other systematic sustainability issues [As above]
+AUM coverage (A) Specific guidelines on climate change [Dropdown list] (1) for all of our AUM (2) for a majority of our AUM (3) for a minority of our AUM (B) Specific guidelines on human rights [As above] (C) Specific guidelines on other systematic sustainability issues [As above] Additional context to your response(s): [Voluntary free text: large]

-Explanatory notes Purpose of indicator This indicator aims to assess the coverage of signatories' policies or guidelines on climate, human rights, or other systematic sustainability issues and whether they cover signatory's entire asset base or only a part of it.
+Explanatory notes Purpose of indicator This indicator aims to assess the coverage of signatories' policies or guidelines on climate, human rights, or other systematic sustainability issues and whether they cover the signatory's entire asset base or only a part of it.
 To ensure consistency in approach, it is considered good practice to apply such policies or guidelines to as high a proportion of assets as possible.
 Further information and resources on climate change can be found on the PRI's dedicated climate change webpage.
 Other resources Further information and resources on human rights can be found on the PRI's dedicated human rights webpage.

 Further information and resources on other systematic sustainability issues can be found on PRI's webpage on sustainability issues.

-Logic Logic
+Logic

 Dependent on [PGS 2]

 Gateway to N/A

-Assessment Assessment
+Assessment

-100 points for this indicator.
+Assessment criteria 100 points for this indicator.
 The final score will be based on the lettered answer option with the highest points available.

-Assessment criteria 100 points for all (1).
+100 points for all (1).
 66 points for a majority (2).
 33 points for a minority (3).

 Multiplier Moderate